 Situated in northeastern Sardinia, the archipelago of La Maddalena is a dreamy place to visit.
 Made up of a whopping 62 islands (most of them truly tiny), and officially titled the National Park of the Archipelago of La Maddalena, this protected paradise is home to some stunning slices of nature.

-From adventurous hikes that cut to the coast to white-sand beaches protected by coves, these islands are lined with turquoise seas and rugged rocks, making it a place that’s as good for finding a secluded spot to sunbathe as it is for scuba diving.
+From adventurous hikes that cut to the coast to white-sand beaches, these islands are lined with turquoise seas and rugged rocks, making it a place that’s as good for finding a secluded spot to sunbathe as it is for scuba diving.

 Couple this with historical credentials, such as the islands’ connection to Giuseppe Garibaldi and a number of centuries-old fortifications, and La Maddalena is a comprehensive destination for anyone looking for somewhere blissful to while away summer days.

 I’ve put together this epic guide to La Maddalena to help you plan the best trip ever.

 - Cala Francese

 - Spiaggia di Tegge

 - Capocchia du Purpu (Testa di Polpo) Beach

 - Cala Serena